bhklab/handbook/docs/grants/Preparing_for_Submission.md

 Use this guide to navigate each stage of the grant application process, from initial registration to final submission. ![Grant Submission Process](images/Grant_Submission_Process.png)
 ## Prerequisites

-1. Create a folder under BHK lab Manage Google drive.
+1. Create a folder under BHKLab Manage Google drive.
 General access is restricted to Benjamin, Soleil and Sisira, hence reach out to Sisira to create folders.

 2. Sub folders **SHOULD** be arranged in the following hierarchy.